learn-co-curriculum/html-introduction-novideo/README.md

 # HTML Basics

-## Objectives
+## Learning Goals

-1. Explain what HTML is and why it's important in the context of web development
+- Explain what HTML is and why it's important in the context of web development
-2. Read a basic HTML document
+- Read a basic HTML document
-3. Write basic HTML tags
+- Write basic HTML tags

-## Lesson
+## Introduction

-### Integrating Review

 So far we've covered many concepts in small pieces to help you focus your learning.
 This lesson reviews some previously-seen concepts, but will focus on _integrating_ them, not _introducing_ them.

-### What is HTML?
+## What is HTML?

 HTML, or HyperText Markup Language, is a markup language which describes the structure and meaning of web pages.
 Web browsers, such as Mozilla Firefox, Internet Explorer, and Google Chrome interpret the HTML code and use it to render output.
 Unlike Ruby, JavaScript and other programming languages, markup languages like HTML don't have any logic behind them.
 Instead, they simply surround the content to convey structure and meaning.

 Every web page you've ever visited is structured using HTML code.
 Being able to read and understand an HTML document is one of the most essential tools in a developer's toolbox.

-### HTML Syntax
+## HTML Syntax

 HTML consists of different elements.
 Each element consists of tags, which wrap around content.
 For example, say we wanted `Hello World` to appear as a